Shadow-Admins/Cyber_Club/Starting_Point/DFIR/Memory_Forensics/Volatility/README.md

 ```

 <p></p>
-This iutput shows us the ControlSet being listed as ControlSet001, we can now use this information to run the printkey command again giving us this output and the answer:
+This output shows us the ControlSet being listed as ControlSet001, we can now use this information to run the printkey command again giving us this output and the answer:
 <p></p>

 ```